10 Things to Do in Tokyo in Winter

 6. Lose yourself in the enchanted forest of Ueno Park

-But in winter the park holds some mysteries that often only locals know about, and although its leafy trees are often bare, the snow, cold and leaves carpeting the ground bring the enchanted forest to life.
+Ueno Park holds some mysteries in winter that often only locals know about, and although its leafy trees are often bare, the snow, cold and leaves carpeting the ground bring the enchanted forest to life.

 The enchanted forest is, in reality, a path of winding trails of opaque colors and bathed in snow.
 If you dare to brave the cold, you can walk through the Ueno and during the weekend, when the flow of visitors decreases, listen to the sound of nature to escape for a few minutes from the bustling and dazzling Tokyo.